goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 Below I want to outline the list of Diet, Exercise, Mental Health and Personal Automation tactics I'm implementing until at least January 5 2024.

-This post is meant to be an addendum to my previous post ["Fire Yourself"](https://goodalexander.com/2023/07/02/firing-myself/) where I zone in specifically on Personal Automation tactics.
+This post is meant to be an addendum to my previous post ["Firing Myself"](https://goodalexander.com/2023/07/02/firing-myself/) where I zone in specifically on Personal Automation tactics.
 That post, in a nutshell, talked about how to use AI tools like GPT4 to make better regular decisions with less energy.

 My objective outlining this protocol is:
 1. Creating a blueprint for strict adherence and being clear around my goals